-These Thanksgiving Foods Are Most Dangerous for Pets
+Thanksgiving Foods That Are Most Dangerous for Pets

 Pet owners beware!
 There are several foods you should absolutely not allow your furever friends have this Thanksgiving.

 My dog, Josie is always looking to pounce on any food that happens to fall from our table.
-She also goes into major begging mode around the holidays so we're extra cautious this time of year.
+She also goes into major begging mode around the holidays so, we're always extra cautious this time of year.

 1. No Turkey Bones